-The Labrador Retriever is America’s favorite dog, topping the most popular breeds list for a whopping 28 years in a row, and it’s easy to see why.
+The Labrador Retriever is one of America’s most popular dog breeds, and it’s easy to see why.
 These easygoing, affectionate, energetic dogs are family-friendly all-rounders, equally at home on the couch or in the field.
 Their name is misleading, though, as they don’t hail from Labrador but from Newfoundland, where they worked as duck retrievers and fisherman’s mates, until English nobles brought the breed to the UK in the nineteenth century, and set about refining and standardizing it.

-In fact, they were made for it!
+In fact, these dogs were made for the water!
 Their thick tail (sometimes called an “otter tail”) is used as a powerful rudder, their webbed feet help them swim fast, and their thick, waterproof coats keep them happy even in cold water, like the icy Newfoundland waters where they were first bred.
-All of these traits make Labs great competitors in Dock Diving trials.
+All of these traits make Labs great competitors in Diving Dogs trials.

 Labs started out as duck retrievers, and after they were brought back to England in the 1800s, the British bred them as game-hunting companions.
 Today, they’re excellent retrievers who can work in a variety of settings, including waterfowl hunting and game hunting, often for many hours at a time.
 You’ll find Labs excelling in Retriever Field Trials and Retriever Hunting Tests.

-These bold, bouncy dogs are so strong and full of energy, so proper training and socialization are essential.
-Luckily, with their eager-to-please, intelligent demeanors, training classes can be a joy for dog and owner alike.
+These bold, bouncy dogs are strong and full of energy, so proper training and socialization are essential.
+Luckily, with their eager-to-please, intelligent demeanors, these dogs can make training classes a joy for themselves and their owners.

 With their characteristic intelligence, obedience, and eagerness to please, Labradors excel at a variety of dog sports.
-Besides dock diving and hunting trials, they tend to perform very well in Agility, Rally, and Obedience.
+Besides dock diving and hunting trials, they tend to perform very well in sports like Agility, AKC Rally, and Obedience.

 Some claim that yellow Labs are the laziest of the breed, while black Labs are the best hunters, but none of these claims are supported by science.
 Like people, each dog is different, and some breeders develop their stock for its skills in the field, while others are concerned more with conformation to the breed standard.
 However, none of these differences directly depend on the dog’s color.